KhronosGroup/glTF/specification/2.0/README.md

 * **Required**: Yes
 * **Minimum**: ` >= 0`

-### animation sampler.interpolation
+#### animation sampler.interpolation

 Interpolation algorithm.
-When an animation targets a node's rotation, and the animation's interpolation is `"LINEAR"`, spherical linear interpolation (slerp) should be used to interpolate quaternions.
-When interpolation is `"STEP"`, animated value remains constant to the value of the first point of the timeframe, until the next timeframe.
-When interpolation is `"CATMULLROMSPLINE"`, the animation's interpolation is computed using a uniform Catmull-Rom spline.
-When interpolation is `"CUBICSPLINE"`, the animation's interpolation is computed using a cubic spline with specified tangents.
-For each input value, the output stores three values: in-tangent, spline vertex, and out-tangent.

 * **Type**: `string`
 * **Required**: No, default: `"LINEAR"`
-* **Allowed values**: `"LINEAR"`, `"STEP"`, `"CATMULLROMSPLINE"`, `"CUBICSPLINE"`
+* **Allowed values**:
+   * `"LINEAR"` The animated values are linearly interpolated between keyframes.
+When targeting a rotation, spherical linear interpolation (slerp) should be used to interpolate quaternions.
+The number output of elements must equal the number of input elements.
+   * `"STEP"` The animated values remain constant to the output of the first keyframe, until the next keyframe.
+The number of output elements must equal the number of input elements.
+   * `"CATMULLROMSPLINE"` The animation's interpolation is computed using a uniform Catmull-Rom spline.
+The number of output elements must equal two more than the number of input elements.
+The first and last output elements represent the start and end tangents of the spline.
+There must be at least four keyframes when using this interpolation.
+   * `"CUBICSPLINE"` The animation's interpolation is computed using a cubic spline with specified tangents.
+The number of output elements must equal three times the number of input elements.
+For each input element, the output stores three elements, an in-tangent, a spline vertex, and an out-tangent.
+There must be at least two keyframes when using this interpolation.

-### animation sampler.output :white_check_mark:
+#### animation sampler.output :white_check_mark:

-The index of an accessor, containing keyframe output values.
-Output and input accessors must have the same `count` except for `CUBICSPLINE` where output count is 3x the input count.
-When sampler is used with TRS target, output accessor's componentType must be `FLOAT`.
+The index of an accessor containing keyframe output values.
+When targeting TRS target, the `accessor.componentType` of the output values must be `FLOAT`.
+When targeting morph weights, the `accessor.componentType` of the output values must be `FLOAT` or normalized integer where each output element stores values with a count equal to the number of morph targets.

 * **Type**: `integer`
 * **Required**: Yes
 * **Minimum**: ` >= 0`

-### animation sampler.extensions
+#### animation sampler.extensions

 Dictionary object with extension-specific objects.